 The development of Korean Studies at Oxford

 The University has worked to strengthen Korean Studies since the late 1980s, partly in recognition of the priority that language-based studies have for leading global universities such as Oxford.
 The first full time posts in Korean Studies – a University Lectureship in Korean History and a University Instructorship in Korean Language – were established in June 1994 with the generous support of the Korea Foundation.
-In July 2006, a generous joint endowment from the Korea Foundation and the International Communication Foundation established a permanent post with the name ‘Young Bin Min-Korea Foundation Lectureship in Korean Language and Linguistics’ at the Faculty of Oriental Studies.
+In July 2006, a generous joint endowment from the Korea Foundation and the International Communication Foundation established a permanent post with the name ‘Young Bin Min-Korea Foundation Lectureship in Korean Language and Linguistics’ at the Faculty of Asian and Middle Eastern Studies.
 (A ‘Lectureship’ at Oxford is a tenured position, and in some cases lecturers have the stature of full professors.
 These are permanent, full-time posts and are very different from a Korean lecturer’s position).
 The post is currently held by Dr Jieun Kiaer.

 Libraries and museums

 The Bodleian Library Korean collections include an extensive range of rare and ancient Korean resources.
 These include two titles which are included on the ‘100 Hangul Heritage’ list, in addition to rare antiquarian printed books, manuscripts, imperial publications, fine portrait albums, and a painted scroll of the funeral procession of King Yŏngjo.